 - 4.1 Nationally and locally, housing need continues to increase, as the number of new homes provided falls behind requirements.
-Central government housing and welfare policies have resulted in the loss of social housing stock across the city.
+The Right to Buy has resulted in the loss of social housing stock across the city.
 Removal of the spare room subsidy from affordable housing has also increased the demand for primarily smaller housing accommodation.
 Current demographic trends indicate that demand for housing will continue to outstrip supply. - 4.2 The Ministry of Housing, Communities & Local Government encourages the use of enforcement powers to tackle empty homes.
-It forms part of the National Planning Policy Framework and its priority is also evidenced by the inclusion of empty properties in the New Homes Bonus scheme, which rewards Local Authorities for increased number of occupied houses in their area. - 4.3 The number of empty homes in Derby has declined over recent years due to the work of the empty homes team.
+It forms part of the National Planning Policy Framework and its priority is also evidenced by the inclusion of empty properties in the New Homes Bonus scheme, which rewards Local Authorities for increased number of occupied houses in their area. - 4.3 The number of empty homes in Derby has declined overall due to the work of the empty homes team.
 In 2010 there were around 4,500 vacant homes, of which, around 2,500 were long-term empty.
-This has reduced to 3,000 vacant homes with 1,473 long-term empties currently.
+This has reduced to 3,000 vacant homes with some 1,500 long-term empties currently.